 Description

-The Diamond Dove is Australia's smallest pigeon, they are a brown/grey colour with a red ring around their eyes and small white spots on their wings.
-The adults have red legs while the juvenile's legs are grey.
+The Diamond Dove is Australia's smallest dove, they are a brown/grey colour with a red ring around their eyes and small white spots on their wings.
+The adults have pink legs while the juvenile's legs are grey.
 They fly and roost in flocks and are always in at least pairs or groups.

 Distribution